Mimino666/python-xextract/README.rst

 **Parsers**: `String`_, `Url`_, `DateTime`_, `Element`_, `Group`_

-**Default value**: ``'*'``
+**Default value**: ``"*"``

-Number of matched elements is validated against the ``quant`` parameter.
+``quant`` (short for quantity) specifies the expected number of elements to be matched with css or xpath selector.
+It serves two purposes:

+1. Number of matched elements is validated against the ``quant`` parameter.
 If the number of elements doesn't match the expected quantity, ``xextract.parsers.ParsingError`` exception is raised.
+This way you will be notified, when the website has changed its structure.
-In practice you can use this to be alerted when the website changed its HTML structure.
+2. It specifies whether the parser extracts and returns a single value or a list of values.
+See the table below.

 Syntax for ``quant`` mimics the regular expressions.
 You can either pass the value as a string, single integer or tuple of two integers.